thinkb4/a-walk-in-javascript/day_06.md

 > In JavaScript, functions are **first-class objects**, because they can have properties and methods just like any other object.
 What distinguishes them from other objects is that functions can be called.
 In brief, they are Function objects.
 > Source: [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions)

 That's a great reminder of something important.
-In JS, functions ar [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen), therefore they can:
+In JS, functions are [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen), therefore they can:

 - be assigned to a variable
 - be formal parameters of a function